-Adult-use Cannabis Net Revenue
+Adult-use Cannabis Net Revenue & Net Revenue Per Gram

-Net adult-use cannabis revenue for Q1 2020 was \$0.7 million, an increase of 28% over the previous quarter.
-As disclosed in the Company's Management Discussion and Analysis for the year ended December 31, 2019, adult-use revenues have been negatively impacted by a lack of inventory for certain adult-use products.
-The Company has been taking steps to address these inventory challenges and, once resolved, expects adult-use revenues to increase throughout the remainder of 2020.
+Net adult-use cannabis revenue for Q2 2020 was \$0.9 million, compared to \$0.7 million in the prior quarter and \$1.4 million in Q2 2019.
+The sequential increase was due to increased sales of competitively priced oil-based products.
+As disclosed in the Company's Management Discussion and Analysis for the year ended December 31, 2019, adult-use revenues have been negatively impacted by a lack of inventory for certain dried flower products, the largest product category.
+As a result, adult-use revenues are generated almost entirely from oil-based products.
+The Company expects to have a strong inventory of dried flower products along with new Cannabis 2.0 formats to market in the second half of 2020, which is expected to have a materially positive impact on adult-use sales.